jslivka66/jslivka66.github.io/past_projects/CDI_Au_SL.md

 ![Real space images of different Gold (Au) superlattices](Au_SL_with planes.png)

 ### SLSA

 As a rotation student in Naomi Ginsberg's Lab, I became familiar with small angle coherent x-ray experiments and analyzing diffraction pattern data.
+In particular, we attempted to do Coherent Diffractive Imaging Reconstruction (CDI) to reconstruct real-space images of electron density from the diffracted pattern.

 ### Techniques

 In order to study real-time self-assembly in a solution, one is required to perform complicated beamline experiments.
 Direct light microscopy is ill-fitted to observe nanometer sized structure due to diffraction limited resolution.
-However, X-rays are photons with the correct light characteristics to observe the intrasuperlattice spacing.
+However, X-rays are photons with the correct wavelength characteristics to observe the intrasuperlattice spacing, but in its diffraction pattern.
+Then, using these diffraction patterns

+#### Scattering Experiments

+Using coherent beamlines, such as at the Stanford Linear Accelerator, we were able to see patterns in inverse distance space (known commonly as q-space) and analyze this data to observe particle structure and size.
+This is a common way to observe structure for countless applications, but has an especially well-formed pattern for infinite, well-spaced crystal structures

+#### Reconstruction

+Scattering due to quantum mechanics as a formalism was developed in the 1920s.
+Understanding how to go from a real space electron density to the image it forms on a detector in q-space is well-known and can be computed computationally to good precision.
+This is equivalent to a forward Fourier Transform where what is seen on the detector is the real space projection of this transformation.

+The inverse problem, however, is less trivial.
+Due to the loss of phase information from the forward Fourier Transform, the inverse fourier transform has a loss of information and cannot uniquely find its real-space counterpart.